Joseph Thomas (surveyor): Later years

 Thomas moved to Wellington and applied for land in the North Island.
-Instead, he left for England on 6 April 1852 on the Midlothian to plead his case to the management committee of the Canterbury Association but nothing came of this.
+Instead, he left for Margate / London, England, on 6 April 1852 on board the Midlothian to plead his case to the management committee of the Canterbury Association but nothing came of this.
 During the year in England, he married.
 He returned to New Zealand and in 1853, he sold his assets to take employment with a mining company in New South Wales, Australia.
+He returned to England by the steamer Lady Jocelyn which sailed from Sydney, via Melbourne, for Southampton on 23 September 1854.

 It is not known exactly what he did after this; according to some reports, he died while in Wellington sometime during the 1880s, whilst others say that he died in Victoria, Australia at an unknown date.